azoth-lang/azoth.language.design/type-variables.md

 support euclidean norm in a generic way.
 There was no general way to express that `Length` * `Length` gave `Area` and the square root of area was `Length`.

+Returning to the `Iterator` example in Rust.
+The reason it is wrong is because the type being iterated over isn't a property of the class of iterator.
+It is a property of the particular instance.

 I believe part of the confusion is that Rust and Swift allow something that they shouldn't.
 They allow a generic type parameter to be assigned to an associated type of a trait.
 Consider the Rust [`Map<I, F>` struct](https://doc.rust-lang.org/std/iter/struct.Map.html) which is returned by the